rajat-sh/ASA-FTD-Current-control-plane-usage-graph-Script/README.md

-Then the attached script was used to get a time value plot of the 5 seconds CP CPU usage.
+Then the attached script was use to get a time value plot of the 5 seconds, 1 minute, 5 minute CP CPU usage

-It outpts a graph and average of CP CPU usage.
+It outpts three graph and average of CP CPU usage.

-RAJATSH-M-V7QW:LIST_PYTHON rajatsh$ python3 CP_CPU.py
+RAJATSH-M-V7QW:LIST_PYTHON rajatsh$ python3 23.py
 Enter the file path: CP_CPU.txt

+Average of 5 seconds CP CPU Usage:
+57.3

+Average of 1 minute CP CPU Usage:
+57.0

-Average of control plane values: 57.3
+Average of 5 minute CP CPU Usage:
+55.6